Supporting your baby’s language development

 • Help your baby learn their name by using it often.
 Their name is usually one of the first words they recognize.

 • When talking to your baby, point to the objects and people you mention.
 Your little one will gradually learn that pointing is a way to communicate.
-They’ll soon start pointing to what they want or are interested in, which will help you understand them better.
+They’ll soon start pointing to things that they want or that they’re interested in, which will help you understand them better.

-• However, you should avoid using baby talk.
-For instance, don’t say “din-din” instead of “dinner”.
+• However, avoid using baby talk.
+For instance, don’t say “din-din” instead of “dinner.”
 Your child needs to learn the correct words for things.

 Can TV contribute to language development?